-Add a marker to the map at the road or trailhead you choose and label it as “egress from Truchas Lakes” to indicate your chosen route.
+Assume a ground evac.
+Add a marker to the map at the trailhead you choose as the end of the best route out from Truchas Lakes, at the place where a vehicle would meet the team.
+Label it as “Egress from Truchas Lakes” in order to indicate your chosen route.
 In the comments area for the marker, write the distance and elevation gain and loss to Truchas Lakes, and explain why you chose that route.

 Identifying possible landing zones (LZs) is a vital part of your search planning.
 While helicopters are often used for aerial searching, you may also be using them to insert and/or extract searchers, or as part of the response in the event of an IWI.